Trusted domestic violence lawyer

 Georgia has strict family violence laws and takes domestic violence charges seriously.
 Individuals facing such charges might face civil restrictions before their conviction, including temporary restraining orders and removal from the family house to prevent any contact with the victims.

-Depending on the nature of the alleged abusive act, the offender can face a misdemeanor or felony charge, the latter leading to severe penalties.
+Depending on the nature of the alleged abusive act, the offender can face a misdemeanor or felony charge, leading to severe penalties.
 Domestic violence may involve physical abuse, harassment, or damage to an individual’s emotional health and financial security.

 Georgia domestic violence laws consider the following offenses as forms of domestic violence: